-Our Design & Technology lead is Mrs Woods
+Our Design & Technology Lead is Mr. Austin

 The national curriculum for design and technology aims to ensure that all pupils:

 Skills in the Foundation Stage are planned through the objectives within the EYFS.

 Key Stage 1

 Through a variety of creative and practical activities, pupils should be taught the knowledge, understanding and skills needed to engage in an iterative process of designing and making.
 They should work in a range of relevant contexts [for example, the home and school, gardens and playgrounds, the local community, industry and the wider environment].
 When designing and making, pupils should be taught to:

 Through a variety of creative and practical activities, pupils should be taught the knowledge, understanding and skills needed to engage in an iterative process of designing and making.
 They should work in a range of relevant contexts [for example, the home, school, leisure, culture, enterprise, industry and the wider environment].
 When designing and making, pupils should be taught to:

 Cooking and nutrition

 As part of their work with food, pupils should be taught how to cook and apply the principles of nutrition and healthy eating.
 Instilling a love of cooking in pupils will also open a door to one of the great expressions of human creativity.
 Learning how to cook is a crucial life skill that enables pupils to feed themselves and others affordably and well, now and in later life.
 Pupils should be taught to: